bethylamine/bethylamine.github.io/library/moral-panic/homophobia.md

     > No one was more guilty of self-love in the minds of the first psychoanalysts than the homosexual, and
     > narcissism was in consequence from the moment of its analytic debut until well into the 1970s inextricably
     > intertwined with homosexuality.
 Not all narcissists were thought to be homosexual, but it was long an
-    > analytic and popular commonplace that all homosexuals were by definition narcissists.
+    > analytic and popular commonplace that **all homosexuals were by definition narcissists**.
 This was so in
-    > the most concrete of terms: narcissism (self-love) was seen as a form of autoerotism (sexual self-love)
+    > the most concrete of terms: narcissism (self-love) was **seen as a form of autoerotism** (sexual self-love)
     > and, as another colleague of Freud's once put it in an unchallenged non sequitur, "intensive autoerotism
     > must lead to homosexuality.”
 In discussing homosexuality, analysts were literalists, seeing only sameness
     > and habitually collapsing any distinctions between self and other.
 The intertwining of narcissism and

 [^8]: The Odessa American (Odessa, Texas) 2007-02-22
     > ously agree to a great extent.
 I start to disagree, however, when being tolerant means I have to give up
     > my rights.
-One commentator said heterosexual men should tolerate homo- sexuals in the locker room or risk
+One commentator said heterosexual men should tolerate homosexuals in the locker room or risk
     > being labeled homophobic.
 He pointed out that a homosexual in a man's locker room could act appropriately
     > and not make sex an issue.
     >